 By showing respect for our worldly possessions and personal environment, we are honoring how each thing we own was made, the toil, the creativity and the prosperity which allowed us to have things around us and to serve us.

 Now, does that mean that a messy person is somehow less evolved?
 Is the person who decides to bathe only once a week somehow less godly or conscious?
 I would never want to be the judge and jury on this issue, but it affects me on a very visceral level.
-I work with a family member who doesn’t bathe regularly and it shocks me on a regular basis.
+I have a family member who didn’t bathe regularly for a few years and it shocked me on a regular basis.

 And yet I know that there is a very primal region of the brain where this activity is just not seen as really necessary.
 Perhaps we are even over-washing ourselves these days, as studies have shown that by removing all the body oils from our skin with daily bathing, we can’t even absorb vitamin D from the Sun as effectively.
 Maybe all the dry skin and hair problems can be partially traced to washing too much!